greenelab/deep-review/sections/03_categorize.md

 few dozen patients can outperform a pre-trained out-of-domain classifier.
-Nie et al. [@tag:Nie2016_3d_survival] showed that multimodal, multi-channel 3D deep architecture was successful at learning high-level brain tumor appearance features jointly from T1 MRI, fMRI and DTI images, outperforming single-modality or 2D models.
+Nie et al. [@tag:Nie2016_3d_survival] showed that multimodal, multi-channel 3D deep architecture was successful at learning high-level brain tumor appearance features jointly from MRI, functional MRI and diffusion MRI images, outperforming single-modality or 2D models.
 Overall, the variety of modalities, properties and sizes of training sets, dimensionality of input, and, finally, the importance of end goals in medical image analysis are provoking a development of specialized deep neural network architectures, training and validation protocols, and input representations that are not characteristic of widely studied natural images.

 In addition to medical imaging, histology slides are also being analyzed with deep learning approaches [@tag:Litjens2016_histopath_survey].